NSMBW-Community/NSMBW-Decomp/docs/CONTRIBUTING.md

 - Unless a cracked symbol says otherwise, the following conventions apply:
   - The enumeration tag should be all uppercase with the suffix `_e`
-  - The identifiers should be all uppercase and not be prefixed with the tag
+  - The identifiers should be all uppercase and not be prefixed with the tag, unless strictly necessary

 ### Comments